Alcohol and Substance Misuse

 What shall I do if I think I have problem with alcohol or substances?

-The most important thing is to recognise the problem.
+The most important thing is to recognize the problem.
 You may wish to confide in someone who you trust.
 They may be able to help you make a plan to cut down your alcohol use.
 You may need to avoid social situations which you associate with alcohol or substances.

 By joining such a group, you will receive support from people who have experienced the same struggles as you.
 You won’t be judged, you will be helped.

 If the problem is so bad, you may need to seek support from a mental health professional.